Albinhsn/billion-rows/README.md

 Doing the one billion row challenge

 ## ToDo
-* Test better ways to parse the file
+* actually sort the printout